 A Foundation For Life

-ur elementary school students acquire the building blocks of literacy through listening, speaking, reading and writing.
+tudents in 1st through 4th grade acquire the building blocks of literacy through listening, speaking, reading and writing.
 They develop an understanding of numerical patterns and relationships with hands-on experiences.
-Students connect with the living and physical world by applying the scientific method and observation to scientific concepts and with the local and global community through history, geography, and daily foreign language studies.
-Students’ imagination and physical development are nurtured through art, music, theatre, dance, and athletics.
-Woven throughout our program is opportunity to connect all of life’s experiences to a deeper understanding of God and his love for all people and his creation.
+Students connect with the living and physical world by applying the scientific method and observation to scientific concepts and with the local and global community through history, geography, and world language studies.
+Students’ imagination and physical development are nurtured through art, music, theater, and athletics.
+Woven throughout our program is the opportunity to connect all of life’s experiences to a deeper understanding of God and his love for all people and his creation.

 Our commitment to an individualized approach with each child makes it possible for advanced students to progress and widen their skills and for struggling students to receive individual support within the same small group setting.
 In addition, our small class size makes it possible for teachers to engage in community-building exercises throughout the year that highlight each child’s individual worth and strengths.
 Teachers create a classroom environment that is cooperative, one in which students are taught to celebrate one another’s achievements.